brendenk1/InkDryerKit/README.md

 ## Available Resources
 Colors!

-See _Color Palate.png_ for full Color Palate.
+See _Color Palette.png_ for full Color Palette.

 The API will expose each _hue_ as its own object, accessed by its luminance value.